 - Optional: 1 cup warmed barbecue sauce

-3. Cook eggs to preference, though I recommend over easy or over medium for this recipe.
+Cook eggs to preference; over easy or over medium is good for this recipe.
 However, scrambled, poached, or well-done eggs work well too.
 Double the amount of eggs called for in the recipe if you wish to serve 2 eggs per person.

-5. To plate, add 4-5 equal sized portions of has onto plate, spoon on the desired amount of barbecue sauce and top with cooked eggs and serve.
+To plate, add 4 to 5 equal-sized portions of hash onto plates, spoon on the desired amount of barbecue sauce, and top with cooked eggs and serve.